1. Fiscal risk identification: the "tax on velocity" model

 Regressive pressure and purchasing power parity

 Low-income households are highly sensitive to the 20% Retail GST and cascaded costs.
 The risk framework mandates that the benefit of 0% income tax must be weighed against the cumulative price increase.
 Empirical modeling of the $140,000 household shows a significant discretionary windfall, but for the lowest deciles, the removal of income tax alone is insufficient.
 Social stability depends on ensuring that the "Velocity Engine" does not stall due to a contraction in essential spending among the most vulnerable.
+A specific watchpoint is rent: although residential rent is generally GST-exempt, landlords still absorb the 7% operational wedge on rates, insurance, and maintenance, which can feed into rents.
+The framework assumes the Accommodation Supplement channel of the welfare gross-up bears part of that pressure; if pass-through outruns the supplement or indexing lags, the minimum-wage case deteriorates faster than the $140,000 benchmark suggests.

 Welfare and superannuation vulnerability